audiomuffin/rsyncnet_py/README.md

 rsyncnet_py
 ===========

-rsyncnet_py is a collection of Python scripts designed for simplifying the setup for backing up a directory using [rsync.net](http://rsync.net).
-It's very rudimentary for the moment, but I'll keep creating and updating scripts as often as I can.
+rsyncnet_py is a collection of Python scripts designed for setting up backups on [rsync.net](http://rsync.net), without fiddling around with a GUI or a ton of scripts.

+This script works for both Mac OS X and (possibly) any Unix or Unix-like operating system, such as GNU/Linux, BSD, etc.

+It's very rudimentary
+for the moment, but I'll be perfecting and cleaning it up.
 Thanks for using!

 ### License